Matt Lorito

-Matt Lorito (born July 3, 1990) is a Canadian professional ice hockey winger who is currently playing under contract with the Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).
+Matt Lorito (born July 3, 1990) is a Canadian former professional ice hockey winger who played in the National Hockey League (NHL) with the Detroit Red Wings.

 Playing career

 College

 Lorito began his collegiate career for the Brown University Brown Bears during the 2011–12 season.
 During his freshman season, he played in 24 games, missing the first eight games of the season due to injury, where he recorded four goals and 13 assists.
 He was Named ECAC Rookie of the Week for his performances against Princeton and Quinnipiac.

 During the 2012–13 season in his sophomore season, Lorito recorded 22 goals and 15 assists in 36 games.
 Lorito was named to the Second Team All-ECAC team for his outstanding performance during the season.
 He finished the season as the Bears' leading scorer with 37 points, while also leading the team with eight power play goals, three game-winning goals, and sharing the lead with one short-handed goal.
 He Ranked sixth overall in the ECAC in scoring.
 During the 2013 ECAC Hockey Men's Ice Hockey Tournament, Lorito was the team's leading scorer recording seven goals and two assists, including a six-game goal scoring streak.
 Lorito helped the Bears advance to the ECAC Championship for the first time since 1993.
 Following an outstanding tournament, Lorito was named to the ECAC Hockey All-Tournament Team.

 During the 2013–14 season in his junior season, Lorito served as assistant captain, and recorded 10 goals and 19 assists, He finished third on the team in scoring with 29 points, tied for the lead with 19 assists, and tied for the team lead in short handed goals.
 During the 2014–15 season in his senior season, Lorito served as captain, and recorded 11 goals and 12 assists, and tied for the team lead in scoring with 23 points.
 With two assists in a game against Princeton on February 20, 2015, Lorito became the 24th member of the Brown Bears 100-point club.